 Javier Herran, chief marketing officer for Sedano’s commented: “This model gives us the ability to leap into the e-grocery industry, develop a new level of employment opportunities, and continue meeting the needs of our valued consumers by offering affordable and convenient online service”.

-The new technology will be implemented in 14 Sedano’s stores in Miami.
+The new technology will be implemented across 14 Sedano’s stores in Miami.

 Source: Progressive Grocer